ergo-services/ergo/docs/extra-library/actors/metrics.md

 ### Per-Process Metrics Collection

-All per-process metrics (latency, depth, utilization, throughput, aggregates) are collected in a single pass using `Node.ProcessRangeShortInfo()`.
+All per-process metrics (latency, depth, utilization, throughput, init time, aggregates) are collected in a single pass using `Node.ProcessRangeShortInfo()`.
 The iterator visits each process once, and each observation is dispatched to the latency, depth, utilization, and throughput collectors simultaneously.
 Event metrics are collected separately using `Node.EventRangeInfo()`, which iterates over all registered events.
 Both iterators use snapshot-then-iterate: the data is captured under a read lock, then the lock is released before the callback runs, so collection does not block producers or subscribers.
 Top-N selection uses a min-heap for O(N) efficiency.

 ## Custom Metrics